 Is La Paz Bolivia Worth Visiting?

 La Paz Bolivia is certainly well worth visiting!
-While it isn’t a major tourist destination, the city has a lot to offer.
+While it isn’t a major tourist destination, the city has a lot to offer and is among the best cities in Latin America for travelers.
 From charming historic architecture and beautiful mountain views to inspiring ways for cultural connection and countless opportunities for great day trips, La Paz is well worth an addition to your itinerary.

 How Many Days Do You Need in La Paz?